calculix/pygccx/readme.md

 - Each Enum class name starts with an "E" and is placed in the modul "enums"

 Maintainability:
-- User depedancy injection and inversion of control
+- Use depedancy injection and inversion of control
 - write code against protocolls not implementations
 - Each protocoll class name starts with an "I" and is placed in the module "protocolls"
 - classes are only instanciated in class "Model" or by the user to pass it to other classes
 - write for every class a unit test with 100% coverage.
 - if possible, write an integation test (i.e. a ccx model which uses the new class / feature)
+- Use dataclasses
+- Validate data in classes using \_\_setattr__ and raise exceptions accordingly.

 # Prerequisites